robertjbowen/VBA-challenge/README.md

 Entire Workbook functionality:

 I used a 'For Each' Loop at the beginning of the code to iterate the code through all of the worksheets in the workbook.
 I used the variable page assigned as a worksheet.
 This also required editing the entire code to add the 'page.' modifier to the begging of every cell, range, and column refernce in the code, without that, all updates are only made to the first worksheet.

+Reset Macro:

+There is also a macro that can be run to erase all of the data and conditional formatting in order to quickly reset the page to its original state in order to observe follow on test runs